 Patient-reported outcome measures

 GOSH uses a range of different PROMs in the measuring of our treatment effectiveness.
-We use established PROMs where these fit our patients groups.
+We use established PROMs where these fit our patient groups.
 When we cannot identify a suitable PROM, we develop our own where possible.
-We train our staff in the use of PROMs and use them to inform our service development.
+We train our staff in the use of PROMs and use them to inform service improvement.

 Comparing ourselves to other centres

 Many of our clinical services provide outcomes data to national or international registries.
 These registries monitor incidence of disease, clinical management of conditions, and treatment outcomes.
 Over time, national and international collection of data enables comparison with other paediatric centres on quality of services and the effectiveness of care.
 Several of the specialties that report to registries have access to this comparative data.
 Here are some examples: